vvondra/bitwarden-serverless/README.md

 ## Current status

+**In mid-2020 I have stopped using this backend for my own personal purposes and the repository is in best-effort maintainenance mode based on reported issues.
+I'd be more than happy to hand it over to a dedicated maintainer.**

 - [x] Tested with Chrome extension
 - [x] Tested with Android app
 - [x] Tested with Desktop app (macOS)